 Turns out, your mom was totally wrong.
 There IS a secret to success!
 So forget everything you’ve been told about meditation, exercise, or productivity.
 The real answer is way simpler than you originally thought.

 According to billionaires Bill Gates, Richard Branson, and Warren Buffett, there’s just one essential skill you need to be successful: communication.
+(This is the advice that Gates would give his young self.)

 That’s it!
 Easy, right?